harness/developer-hub/docs/infra-as-code-management/workspaces/approval-step.md

 sidebar_position: 40
 ---

-It is likely that you'd be interested in seeing the result and impact of the Terraform plan before applying it against the resources.
+It is likely that you'd like to see the result and impact of the Terraform plan before applying it against the resources.
 In order to do that, you can add an Approval step to you flow.
 The Approval step will present the following information:
 1. The Resources that were added
 2. The Resources that were deleted
 3. The Resources that were changed
-4. Cost estimation [coming soon]
+4. Cost estimation **[coming soon]**
-5. OPA rules that were evaluated so far in the flow [coming soon]
+5. OPA rules that were evaluated so far in the flow **[coming soon]**

 Once you've reviewed the plan and are confident in the proposed changes, you can approve it.
 Approving the plan acknowledges that you understand the modifications that will be made to your infrastructure.

+To use the approval step, perform the following steps:
+1. Go to the pipeline, where you have the Infrastructure stage that you would like to add the approval step to
+2. Edit the stage and go to the "Execution" tab
+3. Click on "add step", when hovering Between the "Plan" and "Apply" steps
+4. From the "Step Library", select "IaCM Approval"